ccoenraets/es6-tutorial-react/ecmascript6-react-modules.md

 1. Move the `Header` class definition from `app.js` into `Header.js`.

-1. At the bottom of the file, export the class as the default export:
+1. At the bottom of the file, export the class as follows:

     ```
     export default Header;
     ````

 ## Step 2: Use the Header Module

 1. In `app.js` make sure you removed the `Header` class definition